The Smart Future Initiative (SFI) was founded in January 2009 by

 He was previously (among other affiliations) Division Manager and Deputy Director of the Fraunhofer-Institute IPSI, Darmstadt, Germany, and is now the Scientific Director of SFI.

 Design trade-offs play an important role for managing the diverging demands of "human control and being in the loop vs. automated or autonomous systems" as well as "usable privacy vs. importunate smartness".
-It results in the vision of moving beyond "smart-only cities" by "Re-Defining the Smart-Everything Pardigm".
+It results in the vision of moving beyond "smart-only cities" by "Re-Defining the Smart-Everything Paradigm".

 While all areas of ICT are contributing to the overall goal, we focus on Smart Environments, Ambient Intelligence, Ubiquitous and Pervasive Computing (including the Disappearing Computer concept), and the Internet of Things (IoT) as steps towards Smart Ecosystems.

 These technologies are becoming de facto key dimensions of the emerging information and knowledge society, because new generations of industrial digital products and services are clearly shifted towards the vision of a comprehensive smart ecosystem environment.